Painted in dreamlike hues – with monumental buildings and colorful faded palaces lining its canals – romantic Venice can’t fail to enchant.

 Make like Bogie and Bacall as you relish comfy sunbeds for two with mattresses, deck chairs with cushions, chilled champagne and free WiFi – though Humphrey and Lauren wouldn’t have had the WiFi!

-The pool is also gorgeous for relaxing.
+The swimming pool is also gorgeous for relaxing in the warmer months.
 (And it overlooks the beach.)

 Note: You pay extra for one of those white cabanas lined up in rows on the beach.
 And the gray sand can be hot.